First time tourist in London photographing Tower Bridge

 All of this fanciness makes for a quieter area than Covent Garden that is dotted with flowering window gardens and private parks.
 There are several embassies scattered about, which can be fun to spot as well.
 It’s a very pretty area that is still well connected, so easy to use as a base for exploring.

 This is my hidden gem of a place to stay in London for first time visitors.
 As you can see from the map, the River Thames runs through London.
-Most of central London lies north of the river, along with many of the popular tourist sights.
+Most of Central London lies north of the river, along with many of the popular tourist sights.

 Westminster